food-now/food-now.github.io/index.md

 - Time Estimates: Providing estimated food acquiring times would enhance transparency and allow users to plan their meals effectively.
 - Restaurant Reviews: Increasing the number of reviews and ratings for restaurants would offer valuable insights to users and facilitate informed decisions.
 - Social Features: Implementing social features like order sharing with friends would foster a sense of community and encourage social interaction among users.

+Selected Quote: "Nice looking website, it could use some extra functions but it looks like it does what it says it does well.
+All pages look good." - Trinity N.

 Additional Comments: